appwebtech/Angular/README.md

 ## Developer

-Any professional development mock-ups will have a repo of their own hence any mini-projects referenced here will be non-professional and thus may be buggy;
+Any professional development mock-ups will reside in a repo of their own whilst any mini-projects referenced here will be non-professional and thus may be buggy;

 ```
 NB: